Hannah and Friend Laughing with Iced Kava Nectar Kavahana

 Kava boosts your mood without the emotional dip

 Kava acts in your brain to improve your mood and make you more talkative and sociable while maintaining your cognitive abilities.
 Unlike alcohol, you can still hold clear conversations and carry on doing daily functions.
-However, due to its sedating qualities, it’s still recommended that you don’t drive a car.
+However, due to its calming qualities, it’s still recommended that you don’t drive a car.

 Another benefit is that the relaxing, calm, and social feelings you get from kava remain steady while you drink it.
 This means you feel the same sensations and don’t get the emotional dips that sometimes come with using alcohol, including aggression and anger.